Entanglement entropy production in deep inelastic scattering: Quantum lattice nonlinear Schr odinger model

 0.3cm

-In the correspondence between the structure functions and the entanglement entropy, the small $x$ behavior of the structure function is determined by the central charge of the effective CFT describing high energy QCD \cite{Kharzeev2017}.
+In the correspondence between the structure functions and the entanglement entropy, the small $x$ behavior of the structure function is determined by the central charge of the effective CFT describing high-energy QCD \cite{Kharzeev2017}.
 It is thus important for us to evaluate the central charge of Lipatov's spin chain.

 The calculation of the central charge goes through the evaluation of finite size corrections.
-It can be calculated by means of Bethe ansatz and conformal field theory (CFT).
+It can be calculated by means of the Bethe ansatz and CFT.
 The comparison gives the central charge.
-The finite size correction to the ground state energy in continuous NLS was evaluated by means of Bethe ansatz in Chapter 1 Section I.9 of the book \cite{Korepin93}.
+The finite size correction to the ground state energy in continuous NLS was evaluated by means of the Bethe ansatz in Chapter 1 Sec.
+I.9 of the book \cite{Korepin93}.

 For the current model, one can calculate the finite size correction to the ground state energy in the same way.
 The ground state energy can be written as a summation with respect to the Bethe roots,